o-filip/rates-exchange-android/readme.md

 ## Project overview

-The Currency Exchange Rates App is an example Android application designed to demonstrate practices for architecture, code style, and various features and can be used as a template for other projects.
+The Currency Exchange Rates App is an example Android application designed to demonstrate practices for architecture, code style and various features.
 Even though the app itself is relatively simple, the architecture of the project has been designed to showcase a medium-scale project structure.
 This approach allows for a demonstration of how the architecture can scale and accommodate more complex features.

 It provides users with up-to-date currency exchange rates obtained from the [Currency beacon API](https://currencybeacon.com/), allowing them to convert between different currencies.
 The app also incorporates offline functionality to ensure a seamless user experience even without an internet connection.

 ### Key Features:

 - **Currency Exchange Rates**: The app fetches current currency exchange rates from the [Currency beacon API](https://currencybeacon.com/)  and displays them in a user-friendly list format.
 - **Currency Conversion**: Users can convert between different currencies using the exchange rates provided.
-- **Offline Mode**: The app offers offline functionality using local database, enabling users to access previously fetched exchange rates and perform currency conversions without an internet connection.
+- **Offline Mode**: The app offers offline functionality using local database, enabling users
+    to access previously fetched exchange rates and perform currency conversions without an internet connection.
 - **Rates Time Series**: The app displays the time series of exchange rates for a selected currency pair, allowing users to track the rate changes over time.
 - **Request Rate Limiting**: Used API limits the number of request per day for non-paying users.
     To  users do not exceed the API request limit and in the interest of example purposes, the app restricts the frequency of data refreshes, allowing users to utilize cached data.
 - **Streamlined User Interface**: While the primary emphasis of this example app is on showcasing architecture and code style, it also offers a streamlined user interface.
 The app's UI design is intentionally kept simple and intuitive, prioritizing a seamless user experience.

 ## Installation
 ### Step 1: Create local.properties

 In the root directory of the project, create a file named `local.properties` (if it doesn't already exist).
 This file should contain the necessary configuration for the app to function correctly.
 You can use the provided `local.properties.example` file as a reference for the required format.

 Ensure that you include the following information in the `local.properties` file:
 ```